Raghavan2005/Work-Planner/README.md

-# Save the provided README content as a README.md file

-readme_content = """
 # 🚀 Next.js + TypeScript Project

 This is a **Next.js** project built with **TypeScript**.
 Follow the steps below to install dependencies and run the development server.